ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 #### pwd

 Let's consider the commands in Table 2-1.
-We have just started the terminal.
-The first thing we do is to find out the current directory.
+You have just started the terminal.
+The first thing you do is to find out the current directory.
 You can get it from the command prompt, but it depends on your Bash configuration.
 You do not have this feature enabled by default in Linux and macOS.

 When you start the terminal, it opens the home directory of the current user.
 Bash abbreviates this path by the tilde symbol ~.
 You see this symbol before the command prompt.
 Use tilde instead of the home directory absolute path.
 It makes your commands shorter.